A Lazarus Soul: Style and themes

 The music of A Lazarus Soul combines elements of alternative rock, post-punk, Irish folk, electronic pop, and indie rock.
 Brannigan's lyrics frequently address themes of working-class life, Dublin’s urban landscape, and socio-political issues in Ireland.
 In interviews, Brannigan has stated that the band aims to document aspects of Irish life.
 The band is often described as a folk band, though Brannigan rejects this label, despite seeing himself as singing in the ballad tradition.

 Reception

 A Lazarus Soul has been generally well received by critics and Irish music publications.
 The D They Put Between the R & L (2019) was described by The Irish Times as a "low-key but frequently powerful piece of work".
 The 2024 release No Flowers Grow in Cement Gardens has been praised for its lyrical depth, with Irish Independent stating that it "will snare any listener" through its poetic handling of social themes.

 They were included in The Sunday Times’ 101 Irish Albums We Love in 2017.

-The band's work has been acknowledged by Irish folk musician Christy Moore in the form of a cover of one of their songs on his 2024 album.
+The band's work has been acknowledged by Irish folk musician Christy Moore who recorded two of their songs on his 2024 album, A Terrible Beauty.